 2022 VCU Virginia Commonwealth University Research Grant Recipient

 2021 Appointed “Godmother” to Ecological Art Competition, Rome & Arrezzo, Italy

 2017 VMFA Virginia Museum of Fine Arts Visual Arts Fellowship

-2007 The Painted Violin.
-Original Musical Composition inspired by the “Painted Violin" artwork by Michelle Gagliano.
-Composition performed by the Santa Fe Symphony Orchestra, Santa Fe, NM
+2007 Artwork for “The Painted Violin.”
+Original Musical Composition inspired by the “Painted Violin.”
+Sante Fe Symphony Orchestra, Santa Fe, NM

 2002 Best of Show, Artfest Juried Show, The Cynthia Woods Mitchell Pavilion, The Woodlands, TX

 2001 Cow Parade Houston, Juried Show, Sponsor Houstonian Hotel, Houston, TX